billychintscts/Getting-and-Cleaning-Data-Course-Project/README.md

 -	Factorize variable activity in the data frame Data using descriptive activity names.
 7. Appropriately labels the data set with descriptive variable names.
 8. Creates a independent tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
-The output file is tidydata.txt
+9. Submit the output file is tidydata.txt